King Cole's Birthday Party

-King Cole's Birthday Party (also known as Birthday Party) was an early American children's television series which aired on the DuMont Television Network.
+King Cole's Birthday Party (also known as Birthday Party) is an early American children's television series which aired on the DuMont Television Network.
 The program was broadcast from May 15, 1947, to June 23, 1949.

 Little is known about the series.
 Each 30-minute episode featured the real birthday of a child.
 The series was sponsored by the Jay Day Dress Company of New York.

 The program was first broadcast locally over DuMont's WABD in New York City.
 By early 1948, King Cole's Birthday Party was aired nationally on DuMont's chain of stations.
 Among the people to have hosted the program include Bill Slater and Ted Brown.